incrediblesound/story-graph/README.md

 }
 ```

-**consequent thing**
+**consequent actor**
-We've already seen how a rule can trigger another event, but a rule can also create a new thing in the world.
-If you want a rule to produce a thing add the thing's definition in the consequentThing property of the rule.
-Consequent things have a couple of special properties: first they can have members.
-Because the consequent thing is a product of some other set of specific things triggering a rule it makes sense that those things might merge or compose to create the consequent thing.
-Moreover, the name of the consequent thing might involve the names of the things that triggered the rule, so there is an initializeName function that takes the instance of the new thing and the world instance as parameters and returns a string that will be set as the name of the new thing instance.
-This allows you to use the members of the new thing to set the name.
+We've already seen how a rule can trigger another event, but a rule can also create a new actor in the world.
+If you want a rule to produce an actor add the actor's definition in the consequentActor property of the rule.
+Consequent actors have a couple of special properties: first they can have members.
+Because the consequent actor is a product of some other set of specific actors triggering a rule it makes sense that those actors might merge or compose to create the consequent actor.
+Moreover, the name of the consequent actor might involve the names of the actors that triggered the rule, so there is an initializeName function that takes the instance of the new actor and the world instance as parameters and returns a string that will be set as the name of the new actor instance.
+This allows you to use the members of the new actor to set the name.
 Here is a full rule example:
 ```javascript
 world.addRule({
   cause: {